hellohuykha/hellohuykha.github.io/index.md

 ---

-### Measuring the (true) effectiveness of a loyalty programme with difference-in-differences analysis
-Description 2.
+### Heading for the future 2023: Ecommerce customer segmentation

 ---